lukaemon/mission-sae/topk_sae/README.md

 - Eval section would be more important than architecture of training detail for me for a while.
 Learn to ask good question, and make logically sound conclusion first.
 Tools would catch up later automatically.
 - Now I know what I miss, oh boy. `activation patching`'s operation totally makes no sense to me, but the conclusion is so understandable.
 - Second pass is way better.
 Doing this IOI and `activation patching` work is way more software engineering and scientific method than flop power or deep math.
+- I need `openwebtext`.
+- Need one pass of subset `owt` to get original loss.
+Another pass to get MSE and SAE modified loss.
+- With `stanford-gpt2-small` I could even find out both `32k` and `128k` SAE is at what gpt2-small computation level wrt downstream loss.
+- Still amazes me that it only takes 4 mins to tokenize the whole `owt` on consumer CPU.
+- How does batch size affect the activation?
+At the end of the day, I'm computing mse per token activation, so larger batch size is just helping me push through the tokens faster.
+- For computing MSE for both 32k and 128k SAE on gpt2 small, a 3090 could push 19k tps with batch_size 256, seq_len 64.
+100% util, 24g vram full.
 -